ankit-rathi/Data-Intelligence-Engine/chapters/04_Modeling_Reality.md

 ---

-## Final Section — Why Modeling Reality Is the Foundation of Data Systems
+## Why Modeling Reality Is the Foundation of Data Systems

 * Every information system begins with a **model of the world it is trying to represent**.
 * By identifying entities, attributes, and events, organizations create a structured vocabulary for recording observations.